DnA-IntRicate/DnA-IntRicate/README.md

 ---

 # [Hello There!](https://www.youtube.com/watch?v=rEq1Z0bjdwc)
-I'm Adam, a *computer engineering student* at [UCT](https://www.uct.ac.za/), *freelance software developer* and *hobbyist game engine developer*.
+I'm Adam, a *computer engineering student* at the [University of Cape Town](https://www.uct.ac.za/), *freelance software developer* and *hobbyist game engine developer*.
 I specialize in C++, graphics programming, physics and databases.
 I am also well-versed in Kali Linux, ethical hacking, networking and electronics.

 > I am currently working on the **Intricate Engine**, a C++ game engine that I started writing from scratch in 2021 that currently features:
 > - A [Vulkan](https://www.vulkan.org/) and [DirectX 11](https://en.wikipedia.org/wiki/Direct3D) Renderer